letuano5/cses-crawler/README.md

 # cses-crawler

-A mini tool to download all accepted submissions from [cses.fi](https://cses.fi).
+A mini tool to download all accepted submissions from [cses.fi's problemset](https://cses.fi/problemset/).
 If you find any bugs, feel free to create an issue!

 ## Features
 - Download all accepted submissions from multiple accounts